10 Best Construction Estimating Software in 2026 (Real Pricing Inside)

 - No digital takeoff tools

-- Estimating features aren’t as deep as dedicated platforms
+- Estimating features are not as deep as dedicated platforms

 - Relatively new company

-Best For: Residential contractors and small GCs who want estimating and project management in one tool and don’t mind per-user pricing.
+Best For: Residential contractors and small GCs who want estimating and project management in one tool and do not mind per-user pricing.

 Reviews: G2: 4.5/5 | Capterra: 4.7/5

 Overview: Buildertrend is one of the bigger names in construction software, especially for residential builders.
 Their estimating module is part of a larger platform that includes project management, scheduling, CRM, and financial tools.
-It’s a popular choice for home builders and remodelers.
+For a full cost breakdown, read our Buildertrend pricing analysis.

 Key Estimating Features: